esl/MongooseIM/doc/advanced-configuration/TLS-hardening.md

 ## OTP TLS hardening

-Protocols list for OTP TLS is set via `protocol_version` environment variable.
+Protocol list for OTP TLS is set via the `protocol_version` environment variable.
 It's an Erlang runtime variable, so it is not configured in OS but rather in `app.config` file.
 It may be found in `etc/` folder inside MongooseIM release and in `[repository root]/rel/files/`.